A society which embraces diversity, celebrates connected communities, and has equitable employment opportunities for all.

 Where does Scarf operate from?

 Restaurants mainly, with the odd bar pop up or event.
-Generally, we partner with one restaurant at a time and run weekly dinners for a ten week Scarf Dinner season.
-We have been lucky to work with some of the top names in the hospitality industry including Higher Ground Melbourne, Rupert on Rupert, The Empress Hotel, The Lincoln, Green Park Dining, Rumi, Easy Tiger, Jorg, Epocha, Union Dining, Mesa Verde, Markov and Top Paddock.
-Every now and then we ‘pop up’ for a night in a fabulous bar (like Pallino in Thornbury) so make sure you’re on our mailing list to be the first to hear about these special one-off events.
+Generally, we partner with one restaurant at a time and run weekly dinners for a ten week Scarf Dinners season.
+We have been lucky to work with some of the top names in the hospitality industry including Uncle, Higher Ground Melbourne, Copper Pot Seddon, The Lincoln, Rumi, Epocha, Mesa Verde and Top Paddock.
+Every now and then we ‘pop up’ for a night in a fabulous bar (like Pallino) so make sure you’re on our mailing list to be the first to hear about these special one-off events.

 Who are the trainees?

-Scarf provides front of house training opportunities to people seeking protection, refugees and new migrants who are facing barriers to employment.
-Our participants are often long-term unemployed, and we work with young people aged between 18 to 28 years old.
+Scarf provides front of house training opportunities to young people (18-28 years) seeking protection, and those from refugee/migrant backgrounds facing barriers to work.
 When we do a call out for new trainees, our eligibility criteria looks like this.

 How does recruitment work?

 We recruit a new group of eight young people as front-of-house trainees each season.
-We accept referrals from organisations like Red Cross, Spectrum Migrant Resource Centre, The Asylum Seeker Resource Centre, Foundation House, Brotherhood of St Laurence, Orygen Youth Health, Life Without Barriers and SAIL.
-We also accept personal referrals – so long as a young person meets our eligibility criteria, we will consider them for a place in our program.
+We accept referrals from organisations like Centre for Multicultural Youth, Red Cross, Spectrum Migrant Resource Centre, The Asylum Seeker Resource Centre, Foundation House, Brotherhood of St Laurence, Orygen Youth Health, Life Without Barriers and SAIL.
+We also have a lot of young people self-refer to the program, or we’re contacted by a parent, teacher, sibling or friend.
+So long as a young person meets our eligibility criteria, we will consider them for a place in our program.
 Here’s something a case worker said after a Scarf graduate she’d referred was seeking work:

 “Scarf offers a very realistic hospitality experience.
 One client was recently offered a trial in a cafe – he said that if it wasn’t for his Scarf training, he would have really struggled and felt overwhelmed, and possibly not shown up at all.
 The Scarf model is more flexible and adaptable to individual needs.”